filecoin-project/filecoin-docs/docs/mine/lotus/split-markets-miners.md

 export APISECTORINDEX=`./lotus-miner auth api-info --perm=admin`
 ```

 2. Initialise the `market` node.
 This performs a one-time setup.
+Note that `lotus-miner` interacts with a given repository depending on the `LOTUS_MINER_PATH` environment variable!

 ```sh
 export LOTUS_MINER_PATH=~/markets-repo-location